-“Speculation leads to gossip and rumours, which do nothing more than fuel HIV stigma.
-Anyone who tests HIV positive, regardless of the circumstances, deserves compassion, care and dignity and their right to privacy must be respected.”
+“Speculation leads to gossip and rumours, which do nothing more than fuel HIV stigma.”

 PrEPX is a research study to examine how expanding the use of PrEP impacts the rates of new HIV infections in Victoria.
 As with all PrEP studies announced or already underway in Victoria, New South Wales, Queensland, South Australia, the Australian Capital Territory and Western Australia, the purpose of these studies is not to evaluate if PrEP works.
 We already know that it works extremely well, which resulted in the Therapeutic Goods Administration (TGA) approving it for use in Australia in May 2016.
 The studies are observing the use of PrEP in a real world setting, as well as being an important and affordable way of getting PrEP to people who need it the most.

 In a media release from the Victorian AIDS Council (VAC), two possible causes for the Victorian case are mentioned: